 1. It is not just a luxury destination.

 Yes, it’s true that there are many luxurious hotels in Dubai, including the 5-star (7-star in service rating) Burj Al Arab.
 But this Emirate city is by no means limited to only rich travelers.
 There are many mid-range accommodation options in Dubai, and the city’s new metro train system offers tickets at very reasonable prices.
 Some of the best sites in Dubai are free to see such as the souqs, the Marina and the historical district of Al Fahidi.
-So an important thing to remember is that you don’t have to spend thousands to thoroughly enjoy Dubai
+Even booking flight tickets to Dubai can be affordable if you’re proactive.
+So an important thing to remember is that you don’t have to spend thousands to thoroughly enjoy Dubai!

 2. It’s not only home to the tallest building but also the biggest mall.